Tupelo, MS 38801

 Lasso offers one plan in St. Joseph County – the Lasso Healthcare MSA plan.
 Lasso is a high deductible plan which gives beneficiaries a contribution to a medical savings account each year.
 The MSA can be used to pay for out of pocket medical expenses, including dental, vision, hearing, and prescription drug copays.
 If you do not use all of your contribution, it can be rolled over from year to year.
 There is no network for this plan, so you can use any doctor who accepts Medicare.

-When comparing Medicare Advantage plans, you will want to consider Network restrictions, copays, out of pocket limits, extra benefits offered by the plan, and the star rating of the plan.
-Much of this information can be found on Medicare.gov, but for additional detail, you would have to dive deeper and visit each plan’s website.
+When comparing Medicare Advantage plans, you will want to consider Network restrictions, copays, out-of-pocket limits, extra benefits offered by the plan, and the plan’s star rating.
+Much of this information can be found on Medicare.gov, but you would have to dive deeper and visit each plan’s website for additional detail.
 It can be confusing to go it alone, so why not get help from a knowledgeable Medicare insurance broker, like the ones at Bobby Brock Insurance?
-Go to www.bobbybrockinsurance.com or call 1-877-877-5505 to talk with your personal Medicare expert.
+Go to bobbybrockinsurance.com or call 1-877-877-5505 to talk with your Medicare expert.

 HMOs and PPOs require you to use contracted providers.
 Doctors and hospitals agree to be a part of these plans because the plan assures providers will have a steady stream of patients referred by the plan.
 In exchange, they give special pricing to the plans.
 The discounts are passed on to consumers in the form of lower copays.

-Private Fee for Service Plans (PFFS) do not require you to use a network.
+Private Fee for Service Plans (PFFS) does not require you to use a network.
 You can use any doctor that agrees to the plan’s terms of service.
-PFFS high deductible plans don’t pay anything until your medical expenses reach the deductible, but they may provide you an annual Medical Savings Account contribution, which you can use to pay for qualified medical expenses.
-You can use the funds to pay for doctor visits, hospital costs, prescription copays, dental, vision and hearing expenses, and other qualified medical expenses.
+PFFS high deductible plans don’t pay anything until your medical expenses reach the deductible.
+Still, they may provide you an annual Medical Savings Account contribution, which you can use to pay for qualified medical expenses.
+You can use the funds to pay for doctor visits, hospital costs, prescription copays, dental, vision, hearing, and other qualified medical expenses.
 If you use the funds for non-qualified expenses, you may be subject to income taxes.
 If you do not use all of the MSA funds, they can be rolled over from year to year.

 Some people prefer Original Medicare and a Medigap policy over Medicare Advantage.
-Original Medicare with a Medigap plan gives the beneficiary a more manageable budget than Medicare Advantage because Medigap policies pay nearly all Hospital and Medical out of pocket expenses.
-The claims are also automatically filed, which takes away the stress of having to reconcile bills and write checks for medical care.
+Original Medicare with a Medigap plan gives the beneficiary a more manageable budget than Medicare Advantage because Medigap policies pay nearly all Hospital and Medical out-of-pocket expenses.
+The claims are also automatically filed, which takes away the stress of reconciling bills and writing checks for medical care.

 In total, there are 11 Medigap plans to choose from in St. Joseph County.
 Anthem Blue Cross and AARP offer Medicare supplement plans in Indiana as well as Aetna, Mutual of Omaha, CSi Life, IAC, Pekin, and many others.
 The premiums for the same plans vary significantly from company to company.
-There can be as much as $250 difference in monthly premiums for the exact same plans.
+There can be as much as a $250 difference in monthly premiums for the same plans.
 We have specialized software available to compare premiums.
-You can go to www.bobbybrockinsurance.com to use the tool, or contact our office.
+You can go to bobbybrockinsurance.com to use the tool or contact our office.

 If you want to find the best Medigap plan for your specific needs, call us at (877) 877-5505 or reach out via our online form.
-We have specialized software that can quickly pull quotes from all the top health insurance companies and provide a side by side comparison.
+We have specialized software that can quickly pull quotes from top health insurance companies and provide a side-by-side comparison.